Category Archives: Breast Cancer

 He warned me there might be a feeling of pressure.
 There was, but no pain.
 None.

 An aspirin a day might not keep the doctor away.

-He made her redo the dressing on the biopsy sight, and asked for a pressure bandage, but she was out, so he told me to put pressure on it, watch it, not to do any reaching or lifting, or anything with that arm.
+He made her redo the dressing on the biopsy sight, and asked for a pressure bandage, but she was out, so he told me to put pressure on it, watch it, not to do any reaching or lifting, or anything else I could avoid doing with that arm.